Faeq-F/Faeq-F/about/index.md

 ## Who I am
 I am currently a student focusing on Computer Science.

+Since I was a child, I have been fascinated with technology.
+I find it intriguing how fast technology has changed in the past decade and how it has shaped society.
+I have always loved gaining new knowledge every day to help find solutions to world problems and make a positive impact on the future of humanity with the use of computing.

+I have taught myself multiple languages including Python, SQL and JavaScript.
+I love problem solving and getting that satisfaction afterwards.
+I am constantly working on projects of my own, which can be seen here, and I give computer science my utmost dedication; it is an ever-expanding subject in which my enjoyment will never cease to diminish.

+What I love most is the constant development of new ideas and solutions to problems that are able to change the world.
+Computer science is now at the forefront of breakthroughs in STEM subjects.
+I am enthusiastic to learn from people who are contributing to the field and wish to transfer my own knowledge and understanding to others.

+My ambition to work in computer science originates from my belief that in an ever-changing society, technology holds the key to connecting the world together and making it an increasingly safer and better place to live in.

-* I'll say it bluntly
+I'll say it bluntly
-  * Some call it stubbornness - I call it passion.
+Some call it stubbornness - I call it passion.
 You can count on me to always tell you what I mean; only to create the best results for and with you.

 ## My Passion